 There is full information on the technical stack in the AmazingHiring candidate card.
 The medals represent the achievements in the specified technologies.

 Social Network Profiles

-AmazingHiring shows you not only the developer’s profiles in the professional communities but also his social network profiles.
+AmazingHiring shows you not only the developer’s profiles in the professional communities but also their social network profiles.
 All you need to do is click on the relevant icon.

-Check out his Facebook profile or personal blog and mention his personal interests in the email.
+Check out their Facebook profile or personal blog and mention their personal interests in the email.

 - “By the way, there are a few professional snowboarders among our developers.
 You will surely make a great team :)”